18 August 2017

 Cross-disciplinary Field Course in Sri Lanka on Global Health

 The University of Copenhagen’s School of Global Health offers a three-week field course in global health and research.

 The course is an inter-disciplinary course applying several different learning activities including lectures, field visits, independent group work, report writing, group presentations and self-reflection.
 The program is structured as follows:

 The course ends with a research symposium with group presentations to be attended by interested supervisors, student assistants and faculty staff.

-The summer course is relevant to postgraduate/master/PhD level students with interest in all aspects of health, including academic background and/or have experience with veterinary medicine, environmental health/geography, humanistic aspects of health such as health communication and health promotion, epidemiology, medicine, anthropology, public health and any other relevant aspect.
+This course is aimed at master level students with interest in all aspects of health, including academic background.
+Including participants who have experience with veterinary medicine, environmental health/geography, humanistic aspects of health, epidemiology, medicine, anthropology, public health etc.